Do you want to write better? It is on you to brush up on your content writing skills.

 How to Write Headlines that Capture Attention

-When you have written your headline, you have spent eighty cents out of your dollar.
-If the headline isn’t very good, don’t blame the editor; he didn’t write it.
-And don’t blame the reader; he doesn’t want to read it.
+Your headline costs you 80 cents out of your dollar.
+Don’t blame the editor if the headline isn’t very good; he didn’t write it.
+Don’t blame the reader, either; he doesn’t want to read it.